simonklee/insmo/README.md

-## (Go) programmer
+## Simon Zimmermann

-In the past I solved problems for game companies.
-Now I'm working on the transition to sustainable freight 🚛 in the logistics industry.
+Software engineer with a background in the games industry, working on the transition to sustainable freight 🚛.
+Fan of solving problems, teaching, databases, making things fast, and science.